Determining Assets in a Mesa Divorce

 Before someone files for divorce, it is important that they identify their assets, what they would like to do with them, and whether those assets should be divided in the divorce or kept separate and outside the divorce.
 As a first step, listing all of your property on a simple spreadsheet or document is perfect.
 The next thing they need to do when determining assets in a Mesa divorce is categorize the property into community or separate property or a combination of the two, which might be quasi-community property.

 When a couple accumulates property during their marriage by starting a business or buying a car or house, those assets are presumed to be community property with ownership divided between the two spouses.
 If one party brought property or debt into their marriage that they had before they got married, it is presumed to be separate property and is not subject to division upon divorce.

-The Importance of Classifying Properties
+What is the Importance of Classifying Properties?

 Issues may arise in situations where the status of a property is somewhere in between separate and community.
 An asset usually becomes community property if both people’s names are on the title.

 For instance, if one spouse owned a house before they got married, sold it during their marriage, and used the proceeds of the sale to purchase a new house with their spouse, it would not be clear whether the home is community or separate property upon a divorce.
 When you have property that you don’t know exactly how to classify, you should talk to an attorney before you file your divorce petition.

 Another example is a spouse who has a business that they started before they were married.
 If they have been married for five years and the company has been in operation for 20 years, the business is separate property.
 However, the other spouse may have some ownership interest in the form of a community lien.
 If the business grew during the marriage based on the efforts of the community, the non-owning spouse may have an equitable interest in some of the growth.
 You will need an experienced attorney to help assert or defend against this claim.